The power of music can change lives. Let’s use it to help those in need by giving hope, health, and happiness through the healing art of music.

 Please join us however you can in making music therapy and education more available.
 Donate $, instruments, musical equipment, an item to auction, an in-kind service, sponsor an event, or volunteer!
 Every little bit helps!

-As we approach our third year operating as a 501 (c) (3) non-profit organization, we want to thank all of you who helped in the journey of making music therapy and education available to those in need.
-We’ve garnered support from all over the globe (including The Who/Pete Townshend, Lou Adler/Monterey International Pop Festival Foundation, and The Joe Strummer Foundation in the UK), as well as joined efforts from regional folks and sponsors to help reach our goals.
-We’ve hosted five benefit concerts, a “WHOotenanny” in (Austin 2012), “Okie Folkies & Freaks” in (OKC 2013), a “Tribute to Monterey Pop” in (Austin 2013), a special benefit in support of the documentary Alive Inside and for local music programs for Alzheimer’s sufferers (OKC 2014), and a partnered effort with Strummerville (The Joe Strummer Foundation) raising funds for a special needs music scholarship (Austin 2014).
-We are about to host our sixth event on Friday, March 27th at the Blue Door which will coincide with the Southwest American Music Therapy Association’s annual conference in OKC this month.
-Students at the Academy of Contemporary Music (ACM@UCO) have been organizing a local line-up of rising stars to help raise awareness and regional funding for music therapy.
+As we celebrate our third year operating as a 501 (c) (3) non-profit organization this week, we want to thank all of you who have helped in the journey of making music therapy and education available to those in need.
+We’ve garnered support from all over the globe (including The Who/Pete Townshend, Lou Adler/Monterey International Pop Festival Foundation, Eric Burdon, and The Joe Strummer Foundation in the UK), as well as from national and regional supporters to help reach our goals.
+We’ve hosted six benefit concerts, a “WHOotenanny” in (Austin 2012), “Okie Folkies & Freaks” in (OKC 2013), a “Tribute to Monterey Pop” in (Austin 2013), a special benefit in support of the documentary Alive Inside and for local music programs for Alzheimer’s sufferers (OKC 2014), a partnered effort with The Joe Strummer Foundation that raised funds for a special needs music scholarship (Austin 2014), and a production by students at the Academy of Contemporary Music (ACM@UCO) to help raise awareness and regional funding for music therapy that coincided with the Southwest American Music Therapy Association’s annual conference (OKC 2015).

-I remain strong in my belief that music can help move any mountain in your way.
-I witness the power everyday in my own son’s life, who is the inspiration behind the Foundation, as well as in my own.
-And what I have seen as the result of our efforts in making those same powers available to those in need is nothing but miraculous.
+As we continue in our mission, we ask for your continued support.
 If you are a believer in the healing powers of music, please join us however you can by attending an event, donating funds, becoming a sponsor, offering in-kind support, becoming a volunteer, or simply by helping spread our message and becoming an advocate.
 Let’s go move some more mountains!

 Motto: The power of music can change lives.
 Let’s use it to help those in need by giving hope, health, and happiness through the healing art of music.